 A School Psychologist is a mental health professional, with broad and specialized training in both psychology and education, who provides psychological services using data-based problem-solving processes.
 As stated by our professional organization, the national Association of School Psychologists (NASP):

-The school Psychologist is licensed and/or certified to provide school psychological services.
-He or she brings skills in problem-solving, assessment, consultation, individualized academic and therapeutic interventions, primary prevention, and systems-level change to the schools and the larger community.
-The school psychologist is sensitive to and appreciative of diversity and maintains the highest standards of practice with a keen awareness of the legal and ethical implications of his or her work.
+A school psychologist is certified to provide school psychological services.
+They bring skills in problem-solving, assessment, consultation, individualized academic and therapeutic interventions, primary prevention, and systems-level change to the schools and the larger community.
+School psychologists are sensitive to and appreciative of the diversity and maintain the highest standards of practice with a keen awareness of the legal and ethical implications of their work.

 Quote from: http://www.nasponline.org/about_sp/whatis.aspx

-All School Psychologists must have a Masters Degree and meet certification requirement as defined by the State Department of Education.
-The master's and sixth year programs are designed to meet the requirements for certification as a school psychologist in Connecticut.
+All school psychologists must meet certification requirements as defined by the State Department of Education.
+The Master's and Sixth Year programs are designed to meet the requirements for certification as a school psychologist in Connecticut as well as national certification (N.C.S.P.).

-The objectives of the School Psychology Program are based upon the Domains of School Psychology Graduate Education and Practice as developed by the National Association of School Psychologists (NASP) (2010, to be required of all recognized programs in 2013).
-Graduates of the Master of Science & Sixth Year Certification in School Psychology Program at Southern Connecticut State University will:
+The objectives of the School Psychology Program are based upon the Model for Comprehensive and Integrated School Psychological Services, the Principles for Professional Ethics, and the Standards for Graduate Preparation of School Psychologists as developed by the National Association of School Psychologists (NASP) (2010).
+Graduates of the Master of Science & Sixth Year in School Psychology Program at Southern Connecticut State University will:

 - Demonstrate a foundation in the knowledge bases for both psychology and education.